The need for BIM Standards in digital construction

 But why are standards in the BIM process needed?
 BIM is a procedure and procedures need standards and guidelines to be effective and accurate.

-Standards exist in many sectors of our lives and improve to a great extent the quality of the various items we use every day, such as standards already applied to food and electricity, but also to products of the construction itself. such as windows, materials, etc. Overall, the manufacturing industry and sector collaboration is no exception, and standards can contribute to producing optimum cooperative processes and deliverables for building projects through the BIM.
+Standards exist in many sectors of our lives and improve the quality of the various daily use items, such as standards already applied to food and electricity, but also to products of the construction itself. such as windows, materials, etc. Overall, the manufacturing industry and sector collaboration is no exception, and standards can contribute to producing optimum cooperative processes and deliverables for building projects through BIM.

-In the United Kingdom, national BIM standards have been developed due to the relevant legislation for adopting the BIM.
-This legislation refers in detail to all the BIM stages and contains a large number of documents which define in a clear way procedures, roles, deliverables, levels, and so on.
+In the United Kingdom, national BIM standards have been developed due to the relevant mandate for adopting the BIM.
+The UK BIM standards refer in detail to the BIM Maturity and consist of a large number of documents which define in a clear way procedures, roles, deliverables, levels, and so on.
 Other countries such as Finland, Norway and Singapore also have national BIM standards and most countries worldwide plan to follow suit.

 In addition, globalization has affected the construction industry and there has been a significant increase in international projects and collaborations.
 The fact that each country has its own rules and regulations impedes an agreement on European or global BIM standards.
 The best known BIM standards currently implemented are PAS 1192-2, COBie, NBS National BIM Object Standard and IFC.

-In an effort to form a common international standard base for the implementation of the BIM, in December 2018, the new ISO 19650 on the processes of digital manufacturing via BIM was published.
-ISO 19650 is based on the proven English standard BS 1192 and promises to bridge the gap between different standards.
-Its implementation and, to what r extent, it will affect the implementation of BIM at international level is something that we all still have to see.
+In an effort to form a common international standard base for the implementation of the BIM, in December 2018, the new ISO 19650 was published.
+ISO 19650 is based on the proven English standard BS 1192 and promises to bridge the gap between the different industry BIM standards.
+Its implementation and, to what extent will affect the implementation of BIM at international level is still ongoing.

 BIM is the future of the construction industry, and the sooner the industry adopts the BIM and all related standards, the sooner it will enjoy the benefits of BIM in relation to the cost and timing of the project delivery.
 The creation and adoption of BIM specifications and protocols can lead to a consistent and effective method of data exchange with great benefits for construction projects.